 - a flock of rare breed Grey Faced Dartmoor sheep

-- two pigs - a Tamworth and a Mangalica
+- four pigs - a Tamworth and three kune kunes

-- four horses (including two rehomed from the RSPCA)
+- five horses (including two rehomed from the RSPCA)

 - hens - including rare breed silkies